lara-zeus/bolt/docs/getting-started/upgrade.md

 weight: 90
 ---

+## upgrade to v3.0.25

+in v3.0.25, I added a new trait for getting the user name

+so you have to add this to your user model:

+`use \LaraZeus\Bolt\Models\Concerns\BelongToBolt;`

 ## upgrade to v2.1

 In v2.1, I refactored the configuration to separate the frontend configuration from filament-related ones.